svoisen/sean.voisen.org/_posts/2015-07-13-spurious-thoughts-conversation.md

 ---
 layout: post
-title: Spurious Thoughts on the Design of Conversational UIs
+title: Spurious thoughts on the design of conversational UIs
 ---

 **Designers!
 Take heed!**